Introduction to Negative Feedback at Work

 - The giver has taken the effort to observe something about us.
 This may be good or bad or even skewed.
 But it’s better than being ignored.

-- They trust us and hence feel comfortable sharing their observation.
+- They trust us and hence feel comfortable sharing their observations.

 As the famous self-help author Hugh Prather smartly noted, “Negative feedback process is better than none.
 I would rather have a man hate me than overlook me.
 As long as he hates me, I make a difference.”